 Anyway, if you need to store the garlic butter dipping sauce, pour the leftovers into a small, airtight storage container for sauces.

-Store in the refrigerator for up 5 days.
-When you’re ready to use the rest of it, place on the counter to soften.
+Store in the refrigerator for up to 5 days.
+When you’re ready to use the rest of it, place it on the counter to soften.

 Or, zap it in the microwave for about 15-20 seconds until soft or warm.
 Stir and serve.

 Or, if you want to use your sauce as a spread, that’s fine too.
 No need to warm it up after it has been chilled.

 Garlic Butter Dipping Sauce

 - 4 cloves of garlic crushed

 Did you try out this Garlic Butter Dipping Sauce recipe?